OfficeDev/office-js-docs-pr.fr-fr/docs/develop/sso-in-office-add-ins.md

 ---
 title: Activer l’authentification unique pour des compléments Office
-description: Découvrez comment activer l’authentification unique pour les Compléments Office à l’aide de votre compte Office 365 Microsoft, professionnel ou scolaire. ms.date: 04/16/2020
+description: Découvrez comment activer l’authentification unique pour les Compléments Office à l’aide de votre compte courant Microsoft personnel, professionnel ou scolaire. ms.date: 07/07/2020
 localization_priority: Priority
-ms.openlocfilehash: af5fe3eac1b8e8d38162a41ca2a89ace7b23cd4a
+ms.openlocfilehash: 71f602de9096a485a4eeb16a89785cc1a2535c13
-ms.sourcegitcommit: 065bf4f8e0d26194cee9689f7126702b391340cc
+ms.sourcegitcommit: 7ef14753dce598a5804dad8802df7aaafe046da7
 ms.translationtype: HT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/01/2020
+ms.lasthandoff: 07/10/2020
-ms.locfileid: "45006471"
+ms.locfileid: "45093601"
 ---
 # <a name="enable-single-sign-on-for-office-add-ins-preview"></a>Activer l’authentification unique pour des compléments Office (aperçu)

-Users sign in to Office (online, mobile, and desktop platforms) using either their personal Microsoft account or their work or school (Office 365) account.
+Users sign in to Office (online, mobile, and desktop platforms) using either their personal Microsoft account or their Microsoft 365 Education or work account.
 You can take advantage of this and use single sign-on (SSO) to authorize the user to your add-in without requiring the user to sign in a second time.

 ![Image illustrant le processus de connexion pour un complément](../images/sso-for-office-addins.png)